How to maintain drip edge

 Roofing

 The answer to 'how to maintain drip edge' is to regularly inspect and clean the drip edge on your roof.
-The drip edge is a metal flashing that runs along the edges of your roof, directing water away from your home's siding and foundation.
-Proper maintenance of the drip edge is important to prevent water damage and leaks.
+The drip edge is a critical component that helps prevent water damage by directing water runoff away from the roof's edge and into the gutters.
+To maintain it, you should visually inspect the drip edge for any cracks, gaps, or loose connections at least once a year, and clean it of any debris buildup.

 Step-by-Step Guide